cotect/cotect/app/mobile/README.md

     sudo xcode-select --switch /Applications/Xcode.app
    ```

-1. Add configuration files.
+2. Add configuration files.
 The respective services have to exist if you want to have Cotect running.
-Get in touch with the administrator of an existing project using this code to get the information or set up the services for a fresh project.
+Get in touch with the administrator of an existing project to get the information or set up the services for a fresh project.
    1. Add `.env` file to `app/mobile`:
         ```bash
         COTECT_BACKEND_URL=https://...
+        COTECT_PRIVACY_POLICY_URL=https://...
         ```

-        > This is the URL where the Cotect backend can be reached.
-You find the code for it also in this repository.
+        > `COTECT_BACKEND_URL` is the URL where the Cotect backend can be reached.
+You find the code for it also in this repository.\
+        `COTECT_PRIVACY_POLICY_URL` should point to your hosted GDPR-compliant privacy policy.

+        > We use the library [react-native-dotenv](https://github.com/zetachang/react-native-dotenv) to interpolate those variables within the code.

     1. Add Firebase configuration.
 We use the services *Phone Authentication* and *Crashlytics* from Firebase.
 You can configure a Firebase project [here](https://console.firebase.google.com/).
         1. Android: Download the `google-service.json` and add it to `android/app`